JieSing/ConwaysLife/README.txt

 # ConwaysLife
-A Conway's Game of Life simulation built with Forth language by Harry Anthony and Yoo Jie Sing
+A Conway's Game of Life simulation built with Forth language by Harry Anthony and Jie Sing Yoo

 The main branch should include the following files:
 1. Conways_life_mechanics
-  This code is contains the mechanics for the Conway's life simulation.
-It can generate random cell maps and read cell map textfiles.
+  This code contains the mechanics for the Conway's life simulation.
+It can generate random cell maps and read cell map text files.
 It can use these cell maps to run a Conway's life simulation.
 The file can also write statistics of the simulations into text files.

 2. Density_measurements
   This code is used to test Conway's Game of Life by altering the density of randomly generated text files.
 It contains two words for measurements: Simulate_densities (which creates random cell maps for densities 0 to 99 and iterates them